magali-br/personal-website/README.md

 1. Run the dev server: `npm run dev` OR `npm run dev-vite`

+### Deployment on
+GitHub pages are a nice way to host but they only work on [private repos](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

+How to deploy Vite project to GitHub pages? https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3

+N.B.: Have fixed gh-pages version to v5 rather than v ^6.3.0 in package.json due to [running into  "spawn E2BIG" error](https: //github.com/tschaub/gh-pages/issues/399).

-### Deployment
+### Deployment on Vercel [not in use]

 Original project uses Vercel for Serverless deployments and CI/CD on GitHub.
 The free tier is ok as long as the website does not run ads / make profit.
-GitHub pages are a nice alternative if only they worked on [private repos](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 The files `vercel.json` and `vite.config.js` are essential for Vercel to be able to run the right build script.

 Settings on Vercel (also see ../screenshots/vercel-project-settings.png):